Preschool & Toddler Occupational Therapy in Adelaide

 Funding options are discussed during your initial consultation so you feel clear and informed from the start.

-When your child is young and developing, it’s normal to question whether support is needed or whether things will improve with time.
-These are some of the questions parents often ask.
+When your child is young and developing, it is natural to question whether support is needed or whether things will improve with time.
+These are some of the questions parents often ask when considering occupational therapy for their toddler or preschooler.

-If you’re noticing ongoing challenges with play, movement, emotions, or daily routines, and things don’t seem to be easing with time, an OT assessment may help clarify what support could be useful.
+If you are noticing ongoing challenges with play, movement, emotions, or daily routines, and things do not seem to be easing with time, an occupational therapy assessment may help clarify what support could be useful.
+You do not need to wait until things reach a tipping point.
+Trusting your instincts and seeking an early assessment is a practical and proactive step that can make a meaningful difference to your child’s development.

-No. Your child does not need a diagnosis.
+No. Your child does not need a diagnosis to see a toddler occupational therapist or preschool OT.
 Occupational therapy focuses on how your child is managing everyday activities, not on labels.
+Many families reach out because they notice something feels harder than expected for their child.
+That is reason enough to book an assessment and get some clarity.

 With your consent, yes.
 We can communicate with your child’s daycare or preschool to help support consistency across environments.
 This may include sharing general strategies or recommendations that can be used during the day.
 Any communication is always discussed with you first.

-There is no set age that is “too young” for occupational therapy.
-If you’re noticing ongoing challenges with your child’s development, play, emotions, or daily routines, an occupational therapy assessment can help determine whether support may be helpful, now or later.
-Many parents seek OT simply to gain clarity and reassurance.
+There is no set age that is too young for occupational therapy.
+If you are noticing ongoing challenges with your child’s development, play, emotions, or daily routines, an assessment can help determine whether support may be helpful now or later.
+Early intervention can have a significant positive impact on development, and many parents seek an assessment simply to gain clarity and reassurance that they are on the right track.

 BOOK AN APPOINTMENT